Troubleshooting Ceph insertion fails¶

 Why do that¶

-You've configured an archiving topology (or channel) writing on Ceph, you receive logs in your topology but you don\'t see them on your archiving system.
+You have configured an archiving topology (or channel) writing on Ceph, you receive logs in your punchline but you do not see them on your archiving system.
 You want to investigate it and fix it.

 What to do¶

 Check Ceph cluster status.
 On a PunchPlatform administration station, run following command :

 If an error occurs, check your cluster name (usually main) and existence of configuration file (MyClusterName.conf) and administration key (/etc/ceph/MyClusterName.client.admin.keyring).
 Check files rights.

 If command succeeded, you now have a Ceph shell.
 Run following command: